vanzinvestor/svelte-redux-store/REDME.md

 import { composeWithDevTools } from 'redux-devtools-extension';
 import thunk from 'redux-thunk';
 import rootReducers from './reducers';
-import { creatReduxStore } from 'svelte-redux-store'; //import this line
+import { creatSvelteReduxStore } from 'svelte-redux-store'; //import this line

 export type AppState = ReturnType<typeof rootReducers>;